Yangani/pet-shop/README.md

 ```
 client/
 ├── components
-│   ├── PetShopWindow.js       - The JavaScript code for this component
+│   └── PetShopWindow.js       - The JavaScript code for this component
-│   └── PetShopWindow.scss     - The SCSS code for this specific component
 │
 ├── models
 │   │